-- 3 x individual consultations with Emma Morris (one initial 90 minute valued at $165 and two follow ups valued at $215) conducted within the space of 6 weeks.
+- 3 x individual consultations with Emma Morris (one initial 90 minute normally valued at $185 and two follow ups normally valued at $215) conducted within the space of 6 weeks.

 - Optional Mood Booster: 6 week Movement Plan with our resident Personal Trainer Michelle Maher (valued at $300) *available nationally, in person within Brisbane, or online inclusive of weekly Skype check in’s and an individualised movement plan.

 - Pathology/gut/hormone testing, depending on your individualised needs